-Atypical depression (AD) is actually a subtype of dysthymia and significant depression, sharing many of the symptoms of each, but additionally being characterized by mood reactivity - getting able to knowledge improved mood in response to positive events.
-In contrast, sufferers of "melancholic" depression usually can not experience positive moods, even when very good things happen.
-In addition, atypical depression is characterized by reversed vegetative signs and symptoms, namely over-eating and over-sleeping, and separately by interpersonal rejection sensitivity.
-Regardless of its name, "atypical" depression is really the most typical subtype of depression - up to 40% in the depressed population may be classified as getting atypical depression.
+Atypical depression (AD) is a subtype of dysthymia and main depression, sharing numerous of the signs and symptoms of each, but also getting characterized by mood reactivity - becoming in a position to experience enhanced mood in response to positive events.
+In contrast, sufferers of "melancholic" depression generally can not knowledge positive moods, even when great issues happen.
+Furthermore, atypical depression is characterized by reversed vegetative symptoms, namely over-eating and over-sleeping, and separately by interpersonal rejection sensitivity.
+Despite its name, "atypical" depression is actually the most typical subtype of depression - up to 40% with the depressed population might be classified as having atypical depression.

-Atypical depression is really a subtype of depression with specific certain characteristics.
-A person with classic clinical depression has at the very least five, and possibly a lot more, in the following signs and symptoms or signs:
+Atypical depression is a subtype of depression with certain precise characteristics.
+A person with classic clinical depression has at least 5, and possibly more, from the following symptoms or signs:

 - loss of energy